-Breastfeeding mamas, we’ve all been there… tearing through the pantry in the middle of the night looking for something to eat while up for the umpteenth feed.
-But instead of raiding your cookie stash (we know you’ve got one), how about reaching for something super nourishing that is going to give you the boost you need.
+Breastfeeding mamas, we’ve all been there… tearing through the pantry looking for something to eat because it feels like your bebe is sucking the life out of you.
+Here are 5 super nourishing foods that will give you the boost you need.

 By Steph Wearne, Head of Nutrition at 28 by Sam Wood

-I know what you’re thinking: finding the time to make yourself proper meals and snacks when you’re a new mum is crazy talk, but skipping meals does more harm than good because it reduces your daily energy intake, which zaps your energy levels and your milk supply.
+And I know what you’re thinking – finding the time to make yourself proper meals and snacks when you’re a new mum is crazy talk.
+But skipping meals does more harm than good because it reduces your daily energy intake, which zaps your energy levels and your milk supply.

 Breastfeeding can also be thirsty work, so have a glass of water by your side so you don’t get dehydrated – yep you guessed it, this can also suppress your milk supply.